Denis-Gerashchenko/Autopush/README.md

 # autopush
-Simple program for automatic push to github when you only need to create and push a single commit for all the files in working directory.
+A simple program for a automatic push to the github when you only need to create and push a single commit for all the files in a working directory.
-To use this, just copy the file auto.py in your git directory and in command line write:
+To use this, just copy the file auto.py in your git directory and in a command line write:

     python auto.py <COMMIT MESSAGE>